Mina (Sikhism): History

-Prithi Chand even managed to turn the middle of the three brothers, Mahadeo (also spelt as Mahadev or Mahan Dev), who was a reclusive man with few worldly desires, against the younger brother, Guru Arjan, in-support of Prithi Chand, at-least for a period of time.Guru Arjan, meanwhile, had completed the Harmandir Sahib with dasvand donations between 1581 and 1589, with the foundation stone having been laid by Mian Mir, (however, this legend involving Mian Mir is unsubstantiated by contemporary sources and is believed to be a much-later fabrication). creating a rallying point for the community and a center for Sikh activity, and created a place for the installment of the Adi Granth, the community's own scripture.
+Prithi Chand even managed to turn the middle of the three brothers, Mahadeo (also spelt as Mahadev or Mahan Dev), who was a reclusive man with few worldly desires, against the younger brother, Guru Arjan, in-support of Prithi Chand, at-least for a period of time.
+Prithi Chand gained large support from masands and converted numerous Sikhs to his flock.
+This support allowed him to convert Gurdwaras and collect donations.
+For a short period Guru Arjan’s langar had stopped due to loss of followers and donations.

+Guru Arjan, meanwhile, had completed the Harmandir Sahib with dasvand donations between 1581 and 1589, with the foundation stone having been laid by Mian Mir, (however, this legend involving Mian Mir is unsubstantiated by contemporary sources and is believed to be a much-later fabrication). creating a rallying point for the community and a center for Sikh activity, and created a place for the installment of the Adi Granth, the community's own scripture.
 He had also gone on a tour of Majha and Doaba in Punjab, founding the towns of Tarn Taran Sahib, Kartarpur, and Hargobindpur named after his son.
 Due to their central location in the Punjab heartland, the ranks of Sikhs would swell, especially among the Jatt peasantry, and create a level of prosperity for them; Guru Arjan would serve not only as a spiritual mentor but as a sovereign leader (sacha padshah) for his followers in his own right.

 Following the death of Akbar in 1605, Guru Arjan's friendship and support for Akbar's grandson Khusrau Mirza (who was Akbar's favored choice as successor over his own son Jahangir) and the sudden growth of the Sikh population drawing from other communities amidst the resurgence of Persianate Sunni and Naqshbandi Islamic orders in Punjab which supported Jahangir, who in turn supported these orders, would contribute to Guru Arjan's arrest and execution in 1606.
 After the execution, Guru Arjan's chief votaries and prominent figures in Sikhism, Bhai Gurdās and Baba Buddha, supported the selection of Guru Hargobind, indicating that Prithi Chand was not the popular choice.

 In April 1618 Prithi Chand died after passing on his breakaway position to his son, who became known as Miharvan, born on 9 January 1581.
 While being attached to Guru Arjan, he would follow his father in 1596, and receive an education in various languages and music, establishing himself as a more accomplished philosopher, writer on diverse topics, and kirtan performer compared to Prithi Chand, and more focused on expanding his community and challenging the authority of Guru Hargobind, traveling across Punjab and Kangra to do so, eventually settling near Lahore.
 He would die on 18 January 1640, and despite fostering an enclave of supporters, would not significantly disturb Guru Hargobind's popularity either.
 He would be succeeded by his son Harjī.